-The writer of the “Letter to the Hebrews” meticulously connected the critical passages in those Scriptures to Jesus’ accomplishments.
+As evidence, the writer of the Letter to the Hebrews meticulously connected the critical passages in those Scriptures to Him and His accomplishments.

 Chapter two continues by warning that chosen people (who predicted His coming) to realize and accept their ministry’s completion.
 The fulfillment of prophesied signs, wonders, miracles and spiritual gifts were God’s proof that His Son was the Messiah they had been waiting for.
 He lived among them to experience earthly life –then He died and rose again to resume ruling His kingdom.
 He sanctifies and gives eternal life to those who trust in Him.

 Chapter four reiterates the necessity to put their faith in Jesus and enter God’s rest.
 It goes on to introduce Him as the final, ultimate High Priest who has endured life’s troubles so that everyone can trust Him to sympathize with their human weaknesses.
-It was His life and subsequent death that has qualified everyone “to approach the throne of grace and receive mercy and grace in time of need” (from Hebrews 4:16)
+It was His life and subsequent death that has qualified everyone “to approach the throne of grace and receive mercy and grace in time of need” (from Hebrews 4:16).

-Chapter five explains that a high priest must be selected by God and live among the people that he represented so that he could deal gently with them.
+Chapter five explains that a high priest must have been selected by God and live among the people that he represented so that he could deal gently with them.
 He prayed for them and presented their sacrifices according to the priesthood’s law.
 God declared that His Son was the ultimate High Priest and the ultimate sacrifice –He was sufficient for everyone’s salvation.

 Chapter six urges them to unconditionally accept Jesus as their Messiah.
 Under the Old Covenant that people was waiting for the One who would die and be raised.
 If they repented by putting their faith in Jesus –and then returned to the Old Law (which is searching for someone who hasn’t come yet)– they’d be stuck because God won’t send another Son to be sacrificed and resurrected.

 Chapter seven compares and contrasts the two priesthoods and the covenants that established them.
-God said (in the Psalms) that Jesus’ Priesthood began first (it was through Melchizedek who was the first “priest of God”) –and unlike Aaron’s, His is eternal.
+God said (in Psalm 110) that Jesus’ Priesthood began first (it was through Melchizedek who was the first “priest of God”) –and unlike Aaron’s, His is eternal.
 Further, Aaron’s priesthood relied on mankind’s abilities and tenacity to be fair and just –so it was weak, but Jesus’ relies on Himself and His sacrifice to grant mercy and grace.
-“For when the priesthood is changed, of necessity there takes place a change of law also” and “also Jesus has become the guarantee of a better covenant” (Hebrews 7:12, 22).
+“For when the priesthood is changed, of necessity there takes place a change of law” and “Jesus has become the guarantee of a better covenant” (Hebrews 7:12, 22).

 Their New Covenant repeats some of the Old’s wording but adds an essential difference “‘For I will be merciful to their iniquities, And I will remember their sins no more.’
 When He said, ‘A new covenant,’ He has made the first obsolete.
 But whatever is becoming obsolete and growing old is ready to disappear” (Hebrews 8:13).

 Chapter nine recounts the Law being given to the Israelites.
 The whole Law (not just the Ten Commandments) was read so that the people would know what they were chosen to do.
 Then blood from animal sacrifices was sprinkled on that Law, the people and everything used in the tabernacle.
 That was to bind their whole ministry together for presenting the gospel through a living drama.

-There are no “sins and lawless deeds” to somehow pay for under a system of justice with its list of offenses and punishments.
+Both of these New Covenants declare that there are no “sins and lawless deeds” to somehow pay for under a system of justice with its list of offenses and punishments.
 All those debts have been forgiven.